Skip to Main Content

 Official v.
 Unofficial

-Many jurisdictions have multiple statutory codes, and the government chooses one that is "official," i.e. it will govern in the event of discrepancies.
+Many jurisdictions have more than one published "version" of their statutory code.
+The government adopts one that is "official," i.e. it will govern in the event of discrepancies.
 The Bluebook prefers citation to the official print version.
 The official version may be published by the government or a commercial publisher--it varies.
 See T1 of The Bluebook for the jurisdiction at issue.

 Federal: United States Code (official); United States Code Annotated (West); United States Code Service (Lexis)